580 Taylor Avenue

 "I think it's going to make a tremendous difference for children who have such anxieties and fears related to coming to court."

 ANNAPOLIS, Md. –The launch of a new pilot program in two Maryland courts was celebrated with applause and lots of tail wagging.
-Dozens of people and several dogs gathered inside the Circuit Court for Anne Arundel County courthouse to witness the launch of the Circuit Court for Anne Arundel County Courthouse Dog and Child Witness Pilot Program.
+Dozens of people and several dogs gathered inside the Circuit Court for Anne Arundel County courthouse to witness the launch of the Anne Arundel County Circuit Court Dog Program.

 The pilot program is now fully operational and will allow facility and therapy dogs to enter the courthouse to accompany child witnesses who are testifying or appearing in criminal or civil cases.